Ryan Hardie: Blackpool

 Hardie moved to EFL League One club Blackpool for an undisclosed fee in July 2019.
 He scored his first goal for Blackpool when he scored in an EFL Trophy tie against Morecambe on 3 September 2019.

 He signed on loan for Plymouth Argyle for the rest of the 2019–20 season on 9 January 2020.
 On 29 July, he returned to Plymouth on loan until the end of the 2020–21 season.

 Plymouth Argyle

 Halfway through his second loan spell at the club, Hardie completed a permanent move on 29 January 2021.

+On 25 May 2023, Hardie signed a new three-year contract with Plymouth after finishing the 2022–23 League One season as the club's top scorer with 17 goals.
+Later that year, on 5 August, he scored his 50th goal for the club in 164 appearances during a 3–1 victory over Huddersfield Town.

+On 1 February 2025, Hardie scored his 100th career goal against West Bromwich Albion at Home Park.

+On 9 February 2025, he scored a penalty against Premier League and UEFA Champions League league phase leaders Liverpool to knock them out of the FA Cup.

 International career

 Hardie has represented Scotland at various age levels.

-Hardie was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat them in the semi finals.
+Hardie was selected for the Scotland U17 team in the UEFA under-17 Championship in 2014, where the Netherlands beat them in the semi-finals.

 He was selected for the under-20 squad in the 2017 Toulon Tournament.
 After a historic first ever win against Brazil, the first at any level, Scotland later won the bronze medal.
 It was the nations first ever medal at the competition.